 Following a foundation year in 2014 where the club set up structures and people, in 2015 the junior teams won four titles.
 U12, U13A, U13B all winning their MCA North Area leagues and the U9's winning the Harrow Alliance softball league.
 In 2016 came further league success with the U11's and U14's both winning the MCA North Area league.
 The U14's then went on to be crowned Middlesex U14 County Champions.
 Now that all of the junior teams had earned their way into the respective top divisions, the success continued, during the 2017 season the U11's and U13's won the Division 1 titles.
 The U11's going on to win the county title.

 In 2018 our junior section had it's best season to date.
-Our girls section grew to over 40 members with the junior section as whole passing the 300 members mark for the first time.
+Our new girls section grew to over 40 members with the junior section as whole passing the 300 members mark for the first time.
 The U15's and U10's won Division 1 league titles.
 The U15's won the West Area Cup, with the U17's winning the Middlesex Youth Cup and the U12's rounding off a fine season by becoming County Champions.
 We currently have eight boys and one girl at Middlesex County.

 The senior section also enjoyed success in 2018 with our 1st XI winning 16 out of 18 games to become Middlesex Championship Division 1 winners.
 This will see them return to the Middlesex County League in 2019.